 - Marine engine and compressor maintenance and repair

 - Hazardous waste operations and emergency response

-The majority of the time, quality programs will also include opportunities for you to gain experience practicing your skills in a real-world environment and/or within on-site training pools that simulate actual industry settings.
+Quality programs will usually include opportunities to practice your skills in a real-world environment and in on-site training pools that simulate actual industry settings.

 Some diving schools offer opportunities to pursue more specialized training once you have completed a general program.
 Some of the typical specialties include:

 - Underwater welding